VahidGh/mathjslab/CONTRIBUTING.md

 generated parser is not suitable for compiling together with [ES6](https://262.ecma-international.org/6.0/) modules written in [Typescript](https://www.typescriptlang.org/).
 This is the reason why MathJSLab is compiled as an ES5 module.
+At now we are developing a parser using ANTLR4 and version 1.2.5 is probably the last version of MathJSLab using Jison.

 You are welcome to contribute to this project.
 I will be very grateful if you participate in some way.